URL path: Index page // Antimony (Sb)

 In short-term studies, animals that inhaled very high doses of antimony died.
 Experimental animals that inhaled high doses of antimony caused damage to the lungs, heart, liver, and kidneys.
 In long-term studies, animals that inhaled very low doses of antimony had eye irritation, hair loss, lung damage, heart problems, and fertility problems have also been observed.

-Antimony has been used as a medicine to treat patients infected with parasites (Leishmaniasis).
-Antimony is excreted by the body through the urine.
+Antimony has been used to treat patients infected with parasites (Leishmaniasis).
+The body excretes Antimony through the urine.

 Because certain antimony compounds are used as catalysts in the production of plastics for water, soft drinks, and juice (PET) packaging, they may also be sources of exposure to antimony.

-In clinical practice, the use of DMPS is effective in mobilizing and excreting bismuth, mercury (organic and inorganic), copper, lead, arsenic, antimony, nickel, tin, tungsten, and gold, but does not affect aluminum or uranium excretion.
-In the majority of adult patients, mercury is the predominant metal eliminated after using DMPS.
-DMPS-mobilized metals are mainly excreted by the kidneys and to a much lesser extent by the liver (bile/stool).
-Another chelating agent for the mobilization of metals by the body, DMSA, is used in challenge tests, as well as for detoxification from lead, mercury, and other sulfhydryl reactive metals (e.g., arsenic, antimony).
+In clinical practice, DMPS effectively mobilizes and excretes bismuth, mercury (organic and inorganic), copper, lead, arsenic, antimony, nickel, tin, tungsten, and gold.
+Still, it does not affect aluminum or uranium excretion.
+In most adult patients, mercury is the predominant metal eliminated after using DMPS.
+DMPS-mobilized metals are mainly excreted by the kidneys and, to a lesser extent, by the liver (bile/stool).
+Another chelating agent for the mobilization of metals by the body, DMSA, is used in challenge tests and for detoxification from lead, mercury, and other sulfhydryl reactive metals (e.g., arsenic, antimony).
 Several studies have shown the efficacy of DMSA in increasing renal excretion of lead and mercury and in lowering the blood levels of these metals.

 Determination of metals is done by ICP-MS (Inductively Coupled Plasma Mass Spectrometry), a method that enables the simultaneous detection of many metals.
 Its sensitivity and accuracy are significantly better than conventional atomic absorption, with the ability to measure metals at concentrations up to 1 in 1015 (1 in 1 quadrillion, ppq)!